Deborah Tramitz Dazzles Fans With A Series Of Scanty Ensembles As She Celebrates The ‘Last Wednesday Of 2020’

-Deborah Tramitz sent temperatures soaring on her Instagram page today when she shared a multi-slide upload that saw her rocking several scanty ensembles.
+Deborah Tramitz sent temperatures soaring on her Instagram page on Wednesday when she shared a multi-slide upload that saw her rocking several scanty ensembles.
 The model showed off her phenomenal physique in a range of smoking-hot and sultry looks as she celebrated the “last Wednesday of 2020.”

-The German hottie dazzled her 1 million-plus followers on the social media platform with a trio of stunning snaps, each of which saw her rocking a different outfit that got progressively skimpier with each swipe to the left.
+The German hottie dazzled her 1 million-plus followers on the social media platform with a trio of stunning snaps, each showing her rocking a different outfit that got progressively skimpier.
 The upload kicked off with a shot of Deborah posing outside next to her car.
-She stood with her back to the camera and hung on to the frame of the open drivers-side door while popping one leg up at the knee, looking absolutely flawless in an all-black ensemble that perfectly suited her killer curves.
+She stood with her back to the camera and hung onto the frame of the open drivers-side door while bending one leg at the knee, looking absolutely flawless in an all-black ensemble that perfectly suited her killer curves.

 The look included a tight black top with long sleeves that fit snugly over her toned arms and shoulders and cut off in the middle of her torso, flashing a peek at her tiny waist.
-She teamed it with a pair of skintight leggings that fit her lower half like a glove, highlighting her shapely thighs and pert derriere.
+She teamed it with a pair of skintight leggings that fit her lower half like a glove, highlighting her shapely thighs and pert derrière.

 Deborah was stripped down to a set of black lingerie in the second shot, which saw her posing inside what appeared to be her bedroom.
-She sent temperatures soaring as she showed off an eyeful of cleavage in a lacy bralette with semi-sheer triangle cups and a plunging v-neckline.
+She sent temperatures soaring as she showed off an eyeful of cleavage in a lacy bralette with semi-sheer triangle cups and a plunging V-neckline.
 She also rocked a pair of cheeky panties that left her bronzed buns completely exposed.

-The model went out like a bang with the final slide of the post, in which she rocked a skimpy bikini while enjoying a beautiful day on the beach.
-She stood on the shore with her back again to the camera, treating her massive online audience to another look at her round booty.
-The swimwear was arguably the most revealing look of the set, leaving her bombshell physique well on display for her followers to admire.
+The model went out with a bang in the final slide of the post, which showed her rocking a skimpy bikini while enjoying a beautiful day on the beach.
+She stood on the shore with her back once more to the camera, treating her massive online audience to another look at her round booty.
+The swimwear was arguably the most revealing ensemble of the set, leaving her bombshell physique well on display for her followers to admire.

 The photo compilation proved to be a major hit, as evidenced by the hundreds of compliments in the comments section.